evadecker/eva.town/src/pages/colophon.md

 ## Styling

 I use [Radix Colors](https://www.radix-ui.com/colors) to apply palettes consistently, ensure accessibility, and seamlessly switch between light and dark mode.
 Icons are from [Remix Icon](https://remixicon.com).
 Styles are written using [vanilla-extract](https://vanilla-extract.style)—a fantastic little library which adds TypeScript's type safety to your theming and variables and then compiles down to static CSS.
-I don’t use a grid; [here’s why.](https://gridless.design)
+I [don’t use a grid](https://gridless.design).

 ## Sounds